DamonReyes/DamonReyes/README.md

 <!--
 **DamonReyes/DamonReyes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile..-->
+## Data Analyst

-I am a Data Analyst and a Data Science student, I am a self-taught with a passion for learning.
+I am a Data Science student, I am a self-taught with a passion for learning.

 * I’m currently learning Data Science
 * Feel free to contact me on linkedin